AGRI 005 19 credits

 Hispanic Orchard Employee Education Program I

-Designed for Hispanic orchard employees at a supervisory level.
+Designed for Latino orchard employees at a supervisory level.
 Includes basic instruction in Spanish emphasizing technical terminology in English in many facets of tree fruit production; basic math, practice in reading, writing, speaking and listening in English based in horticultural topics; and presentations of subjects concerning everyday life and citizenship.

 AGRI 006 19 credits